 Making the cauliflower rice is really easy.
 Combined with fragrant Asian seasonings, tofu, colorful vegetables, and scrambled eggs, the recipe is a flavorful and satisfying one-pot vegetarian meal.

-Cauliflower has a neutral taste, so it’s easy to infuse traditional Chinese elements into each bite.
+Cauliflower has a neutral taste, so it’s easy to infuse other elements into each bite.
 A good stir-fry is all about layering in each ingredient at the right time to coax out the most flavor.

 - Tofu: Start by lightly searing cubes of drained extra-firm tofu coated with sesame oil and white pepper.
 This adds color and texture on the surface of the tofu.
 I’ve found that firm or extra-firm works best in recipes that involve more vigorous movement to maintain its shape.

 - Eggs: Scrambled eggs are quickly swirled in and cooked until just tender.
 Typically, the eggs are added at the end with the rice to add cohesiveness, but I like larger pieces of egg so I add the eggs at the beginning.

 - Aromatics: Ginger, garlic, and onion are briefly stir-fried to make the cooking oil and dish more fragrant and a bit more pungent.
 Small pieces of carrots, bell pepper, and green peas add a bit of crunch and eye-catching color.

 - Cauliflower: The riced cauliflower is added at the end to ensure it doesn’t overcook.
 It takes less than 10 minutes to tenderize the florets in the sizzling hot wok.